-Research evaluates possible benefit of mini-interviews as part of medical school admission processDecember 4th, 2012 in Other
+Research evaluates possible benefit of mini-interviews as part of medical school admission processDecember 4, 2012 in Medicine & Health / Other

 Kevin W. Eva, Ph.D., of the University of British Columbia, Vancouver, and colleagues conducted a study to determine whether students deemed acceptable through a revised admissions protocol using a 12-station multiple mini-interview (MMI) would outperform rejected medical students when they later took the Canadian national licensing examinations after completing medical school.
 The MMI process requires candidates to rotate through brief sequential interviews with structured tasks and independent assessment within each interview.

 "Modern conceptions of medical practice demand more of practitioners than a strong knowledge base.
 By emphasizing compassionate care, professionalism, and interpersonal skill, the Accreditation Council for Graduate Medical Education core competencies indicate that physicians are expected to possess strong personal qualities distinct from academic achievement.
 There is evidence of a link between these aspects of practice and quality of care," according to background information in the article.
 "There has been difficulty designing medical school admissions processes that provide valid measurement of candidates' nonacademic qualities."